jsdotlua/jest-lua/docs/docs/GlobalAPI.md

 The first argument is the test name; the second argument is a function that contains the expectations to test.
 The third argument (optional) is `timeout` (in milliseconds) for specifying how long to wait before aborting. _Note: The default timeout is 5 seconds._

 :::note
-If a **promise is returned** from `test`, Jest Roblox will wait for the promise to resolve before letting the test complete.
+If a **promise is returned** from `test`, Jest Lua will wait for the promise to resolve before letting the test complete.
 <img alt='API change' src='img/apichange.svg'/>

-Jest Roblox will also wait if you **provide a second argument to the test function**, usually called `done`.
+Jest Lua will also wait if you **provide a second argument to the test function**, usually called `done`.
 This could be handy when you want to test callbacks.
 See how to test async code [here](asynchronous#callbacks).
 :::

 For example, let's say `fetchBeverageList()` returns a promise that is supposed to resolve to a list that has `lemon` in it.
 You can test this with: